Jorrit05/DYNAMOS/docs/installation_guide.md

 # Install Jaeger onto the cluster for observability
 linkerd jaeger install | kubectl apply -f -

-# Optionally install for security - not currently in use
+# Optionally install for insight dashboard - not currently in use
-# linerkd wiz install | kubectl apply -f -
+# linkerd wiz install | kubectl apply -f -
 ```

 ## Add DYNAMOS env vars and helper functions to shell